-Huguette Clark, the daughter of U.S. Senator William A. Clark who founded Las Vegas, left public life in 1930’s and permanently retreated to her private Fifth Avenue New York apartment.
-Her mansions across the U.S. were left empty and unused.
+Huguette Clark was the daughter of U.S. Senator William A. Clark (the guy who pretty much founded Las Vegas).
+She grew to hate the continuous public attention and eventually went into hiding in 1930’s and retreated to her private Fifth Avenue New York apartment.
+One thing though…she left behind multiple mansions all across the U.S. that have since been empty and unused.

-Her estates include aforementioned New York apartment, a Santa Barbara property, and a Connecticut estate.
+Her properties include a New York apartment on Fifth Avenue (aka $$$), a Santa Barbara property on the California Coast, and a Connecticut estate.

-Huguette Clark as a child in a costume with her father, W.A.
-Clark, a railroad and mining tycoon.
+Huguette Clark as a child with her father, W.A.
+Clark, a wealthy railroad and mining tycoon.

 Some aerial views of the Clark summer home: